jckail/crypto_trader/README.md

 # jordan_kail_crypto_project
 Hey!
-Thanks for chekcing out my github jordan_kail_crypto_project  repo!
+Thanks for checking out my github jordan_kail_crypto_project repo!

-Lots of fun examples of using Pandas and BOTO3 to call web apis and generate good usable data.
+Lots of fun examples of using Pandas and BOTO3 to call web apis and generate good usable data via multi threaded python.

+Alpha:

+(80% Completion)
+Data Ingestion acquisition and storage

+Omega:

+(50% Completion Not Published to Public Repo) Automation of reporting/ machine learning components to detect trends amongst data sets.

 This is just a fun side project to better understand crypto currency and its correlations to other data sources such as social mentions, prices of rare materials in foreign countries, or even us stock prices.